 Dr. Kam practices good therapy.

 After the first few days of classes, John Boy decides to switch from Spanish with me to French.
 He wants to keep up the language skills he learned in Switzerland.
-With his charm and conversational French skills, he’s a hit in the new class.
+With his charm and conversational French skills, he is a hit in the new class.
 The other students want to start a French Club, doing cultural things like Provençal cuisine, New Wave cinema, and Parisian fashion.
 It’s right up his line.
 His new friends are snooty and arrogant compared to my jock friends.
 Having lived in the French-speaking part of Switzerland makes him the star of their little social circle.
-Frankly I’m relieved that he is making his own friends and doesn’t need to be with me all the time.
+Frankly I am relieved that he is making his own friends and is over the need to be with me all the time.

 “What did the French club prepare for dinner tonight?”
 Amy asks when he returns from the weekly meeting.